lmtoy/lmtoy_2021-S1-MX-3/README.md

 ### Summary

-	Arp91   NC5953/4    - clear detection in both; we have GBT and CARMA Arp143  NGC2444/5   - clear detection (in main galaxy ; companion not yet) NGC6786             - both main and companion detected NGC5376             -
+	Arp91   NC5953/4    - clear detection in both; we have GBT and CARMA as well Arp143  NGC2444/5   - clear detection (in main galaxy ; companion not yet) NGC6786             - both main and companion detected NGC5376             -